terryollila/dsc-capstone-project-v2-online-ds-ft-100719/flatirons_capstone_2/README.md

 Methods employed were

-- Web scraping of multiple sites, using the beatifulsoup Python library.
+- Web scraping of multiple sites, using the beautifulsoup Python library.
 - Natural language processing, especially TFIDF vectorization and use of the spacy and nltk Python libraries to dissect the text.
 - Numerous classification models, including but not limited to random forests, support vector machines, and neural networks.
 - Matplotlib for various inline graphics.